uber/piranha/README.md

 If you have any questions on how to use Piranha or find any bugs, please [open a GitHub issue](https://github.com/uber/piranha/issues).

+## Piranha Development

+Piranha uses several grammar repositories with custom patches to support the transformations.
+While these patches are being upstreamed, there may be discrepancies between the grammars in this repository and the upstream grammars.
+Therefore, we have built a custom tree-sitter playground that can be used to test the grammars and queries for easier development.

 ## License
 Piranha is licensed under the Apache 2.0 license.
 See the LICENSE file for more information.